SNAP Eligibility Calculator – Vermont

 Does 3SquaresVT in Vermont have an asset limit?

-Does 3SquaresVT update benefit amounts every year in Vermont?
+Does 3SquaresVT update benefit amounts every year?